JonathanDQS/NestJS-Angular/README.md

 ## Running the app

 In the Activity bar go to the `Run and Debug` option and execute the available option.

+In the Database created the data in the following [file](https://openweathermap.org/storage/app/media/cities_list.xlsx) should be transformed into a `.csv` and then imported, make sure the `lon` column is a double.

 Go to a browser and navigate to `http://localhost:4200/`.

 ## License